DBTDerpbox/Datapacks/README.md

 # Datapacks
-A big dump of all my datapacks
+A big dump of all my datapacks.

+You can find datapacks for certain projects, or just one-offs I make